 Sri Lanka, being a developing country, is currently experiencing fast population growth, infrastructure development, and urbanization.
 The first step in data collection to create this system was to identify the objectives through a literature review.
-To identify the existing problems, interviews were held with the municipal employees and citizens who are the primary users, and information was obtained. had comprehensive experimental case study was carried out with Moratuwa municipal council to obtain information.
+To identify the existing problems, interviews were held with the municipal employees and citizens who are the primary users, and information was obtained.
+A comprehensive experimental case study was carried out with Moratuwa municipal council to obtain information.
 40 truck drivers and garbage collectors belonging to the municipality were selected as the sample.
 And 50 citizens belonging to different age groups were randomly interviewed in some selected cities.
 According to the data obtained, the percentage of citizens who are not satisfied with the existing waste collection system is 68.2%.
 About 9% of the respondents are satisfied with the current system.

-Figure 1.
+Figure 2.
 Pie chart I of Questionnaire Survey Results

-percentage of 61.8% of the truck drivers said that problems arise due to the non-sorting of garbage.
+Percentage of 61.8% of the truck drivers said that problems arise due to the non-sorting of garbage.

-Figure 2.
+Figure 3.
 Pie chart II of Questionnaire Survey Results

-According to the information obtained from the Moratuwa Municipal Council, the garbage of about 700 houses should be collected by one truck per day, but due to unnecessary time and effort, it has become impossible to do this.
+According to the information obtained from the Moratuwa Municipal Council, the garbage of about 700 houses should be collected by one truck per day, which is seemingly impossible due to extra effort and time.
 The primary purpose of this data collection was to obtain the data needed to create these proposed systems through problem identification and analysis.
 Key issues identified through this data collection are outlined below.
+Problems faced by citizens, worms and rodents around it, causing odors and polluting the environment.